HALF: Hollowing Analysis Framework for Binary Programs with Kernel Module Assistance: Acknowledgments

 \begin{IEEEbiography}[{ }]{Zhangbo Long} is currently pursuing his Ph.D. at the School of Cyberspace Security, Nanjing University of Posts and Telecommunications, Nanjing, China.
 His research focuses on system security and malware analysis.\end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Letian Sha} received the Ph.D. degree from Wuhan University in 2014.
-He is currently a Professor at the School of Computer Science, Nanjing University of Posts and Telecommunications.
-His research interests include vulnerability discovery, malware analysis, and software security.\end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Letian Sha} received Ph.D. degree from Wuhan University in 2014.
+Currently Professor at the School of Computer Science, Nanjing University of Posts and Telecommunications.
+Research interests include vulnerability discovery, malware analysis, and software security.\end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Jiaye Pan} received the Ph.D. degree from the Nanjing University of Aeronautics and Astronautics in 2020.
-He is currently an Assistant Professor at the School of Computer Science, Nanjing University of Posts and Telecommunications.
-His research interests include system security, software security, and network security.\end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Jiaye Pan} received Ph.D. degree from Nanjing University of Aeronautics and Astronautics in 2020.
+Currently an Assistant Professor at the School of Computer Science, Nanjing University of Posts and Telecommunications.
+Research interests include system security, software security, and network security.\end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Haiping Huang} (Member, IEEE) received the B.E. degree in management science and engineering and the M.E. degree in computer science and technology from Nanjing University of Posts and Telecommunications, Nanjing, China, in 2002 and 2005, respectively, and the Ph.D. degree in computer application technology from Soochow University, Suzhou, China, in 2009.
+He is currently a Professor and a Ph.D.
+Supervisor with the School of Computer Science, Nanjing University of Posts and Telecommunications.
+His research interests include information security.\end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Dongpeng Xu} received the Ph.D. degree from the Pennsylvania State University in 2018.
-He is currently an assistant professor in the Department of Computer Science at the University of New Hampshire.
-His research interest is software security, especially program analysis on binary code, software obfuscation/de-obfuscation, malware analysis, program similarity analysis, and model checking. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Dongpeng Xu} received Ph.D. degree from Pennsylvania State University in 2018.
+Currently Assistant Professor at the Department of Computer Science, The University of New Hampshire.
+Research interests in software security, particularly binary program analysis, software obfuscation/deobfuscation, malware analysis, program similarity analysis, and model checking. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Yifei Huang} received a Bachelor's Degree in management from Beijing University of Posts and Telecommunications and a Degree in engineering from Queen Mary University of London.
-She is studying for a Master's Degree in system security at the School of Computer Science, Nanjing University of Posts and Telecommunications.
-Her research interests include binary security, fuzz testing, and software analysis. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Yifei Huang} received a Bachelor’s degree in Management from Beijing University of Posts and Telecommunications and an Engineering degree from Queen Mary University of London.
+Currently pursuing a Master’s degree in system security at the School of Computer Science, Nanjing University of Posts and Telecommunications.
+Research interests include binary security, fuzzing, and software analysis. \end{IEEEbiography}